How to Use This Calculator

 revenueChange = currentRevenue - previousRevenue

-Here, previousRevenue and currentRevenue define the initial growth, periodsToProject determines the forecast horizon, and log is used for calculating the doubling time.
+Here, previousRevenue and currentRevenue define the initial growth, revenueMultiplier is the ratio used for forward projections, and the Rule of 70 provides a quick doubling time estimate.

 Example: Projecting Growth for a Scaling Business

-With a 25.00% growth rate, the business projects $1,562,500 in the next period and is on track to double its current revenue in approximately 3.10 periods.
-This provides a clear roadmap for future planning.
+With a 25.00% growth rate and 1.250x multiplier, the business projects $1,562,500 in the next period and is on track to double its current revenue in approximately 2.8 periods.

 Frequently Asked Questions